max-pfeiffer/blog/content/2025-01-20_bootstrap_certificate_authority_for_kubernetes.md

 Installing [Step CA](https://github.com/smallstep/certificates) and [Step Issuer](https://github.com/smallstep/step-issuer)
 und configuring Ingresses with it, I fell into a couple of traps.
-So that process was not as straight forward as I thought and I spent a while on a working solution.
+So that process was not as straight forward as I thought, and I spent a while on a working solution.
 So I guess it's worth sharing my experience with the public.

 ## Step CA
 I was using the [Helm chart to install Step CA](https://artifacthub.io/packages/helm/smallstep/step-certificates).